Study skills tutorials

 Is the tutorial confidential?

-Anything you tell us in these sessions is only discussed within the Academic Learning Support staff team (and, in some cases where it is deemed necessary, the Neurodiversity, Disability, Student Counselling & Mental Health staff teams).
+Anything you tell us in these sessions is only discussed within the Academic Skills team (and, in some cases where it is deemed necessary, the Neurodiversity, Disability, Student Counselling & Mental Health staff teams).
 This means, for example, that we will not disclose information about you to your academic department or other students.
 However, we might make exceptions to this protocol if we believe that you or someone you know is at risk of harm

 Will you proofread my work?